ValveSoftware/Proton/README.md

 In addition, your host system will need to be able to run Wine in both 64- and 32-bit modes in order to create the default prefix.
 It is recommended to install Wine from your package manager, including its optional dependencies.
+You will also need the Steam runtime located at $HOME/steam-runtime.

 Finally, change your directory back to proton, and run: